rogermilroy/hybrid-inference-evaluation/README.md

 #### Install hybrid_inference

 You will need to install the package in order for imports to work correctly.
 Feel free to do this inside a virtualenv to keep your system tidier.
+If you have any issues with module import errors please uninstall and use a venv.

     cd <repo_root>/Code/hybrid_inference
     pip3 install --user .